The Lady of Heaven: Cast

-Many other figures, such as Imam Ali and the Prophet Muhammad, were shown using visual effects and CGI only.
-This is in accordance with Islamic tradition.
+Many other figures, such as Ali and Muhammad, were shown using visual effects and CGI only.

 Production

-The Lady of Heaven was directed producer Eli King.
+The Lady of Heaven was directed by Eli King.
 Filming began in August 2019 in Georgia and continued through October of the same year in the cities of Tbilisi, Rustavi and Vaziani.
 The majority of filming took place in Vaziani and John Stephenson was brought on as a creative consultant.
 Further filming also took place in London the following months.
+Filming officially wrapped on 26 October 2019, with the final scenes depicting ISIS soldiers filmed that day, coincidentally, the following day, the U.S. government announced the death of ISIS leader Abu Bakr al-Baghdadi.
 It took the production team over two months to build the sets for Mecca and Medina as imagined in 622 AD.
 Actors Denise Black, Ray Fearon and Lucas Bond were also cast in the film, and Chris Jarman was confirmed to be portraying Bilal ibn Rabah, one of the companions of Muhammad.
 In March 2021, LA based sales agent Hannibal Media acquired worldwide rights to the film.